Road rage: Germany

 Road rage, insults, and rude gestures in traffic can lead to fines and prison sentences for drivers who shout insults or make offensive gestures while driving.

 New Zealand

-In New Zealand, road rage in itself is not an offense, but drivers are usually charged with other offences committed during an act of road rage (usually assault or unlawful possession of an offensive weapon).
+In New Zealand, road rage in itself is not an offence, but drivers are usually charged with other offences committed during an act of road rage (usually assault or unlawful possession of an offensive weapon).
 Drivers have a legal duty to take reasonable care to avoid endangerment of human life when operating a vehicle (§ 156 Crimes Act 1961); failure to discharge this duty, such as an act of aggressive driving, can give rise to liability in criminal nuisance (§ 146 Crimes Act 1961).
-Ramming a vehicle constitutes intentional or reckless damage to property, a criminal offense, with a maximum penalty of seven years of imprisonment (§ 269 Crimes Act 1961).
+Ramming a vehicle constitutes intentional or reckless damage to property, a criminal offence, with a maximum penalty of seven years of imprisonment (§ 269 Crimes Act 1961).
 New Zealand courts currently have no powers to disqualify drivers who physically assault another road user.